 Olde Oddities

 Pre-1960 pioneers and experimental movies.
-Many shorts are included but only the more famous or unusually strange, excluding the scores of early film-makers and later avant-garde artists and formalists that merely experimented with cinematography, structure, time, lighting, perspective and other technical aspects of film.
+Many shorts are included but only the more famous, surreal or unusually strange, excluding the scores of early film-makers and later avant-garde artists and formalists that merely experimented with cinematography, structure, time, lighting, perspective and other technical aspects of film.

 See also Hans Richter, Luis Buñuel, Jean Cocteau, Maya Deren, Sidney Peterson, Kenneth Anger, Stan Brakhage, James Broughton.